CarDD: A New Dataset for Vision-based Car Damage Detection

 \subsection{Car Damage Related Methods}

 Early works are based on heuristics.
-For instance, Jayawardena \cite{12} compares the ground-truth undamaged 3D CAD car model with the damaged car photographs to detect mild damages.
+For instance, Jayawardena \cite{12} compared the ground-truth undamaged 3D CAD car model with the damaged car photographs to detect mild damages.
 Yet, the performance of this method will dramatically degrade in a realistic application scenario since the appearance of the car is ever-changing.
-Gontscharov \textit{et al.} \cite{13} install the developed sensors on the vehicle that can detect structural damage by collecting structure-borne sound.
-But, this method is not practical due to the high-cost sensors, as well as the complexity of installation.
+Gontscharov \textit{et al.} \cite{13} installed the developed sensors on the vehicle that can detect structural damage by collecting structure-borne sound.
+However, this method is not practical due to the high-cost sensors, as well as the complexity of installation.
 Thus, while these methods give a good try to solve the problem of automatic car damage detection, they have not been widely applied.

-The success of deep learning spreads to the car damage field in 2017, when Patil \textit{et al.} \cite{06} employ a CNN model to classify car damage types (\textit{e.g.}, bumper dent, door dent, \textit{etc}).
-After that, \cite{02} and \cite{03} also use CNN-based models to perform the classification of a limited number of car damage types.
+The success of deep learning spread to the car damage field in 2017, when Patil \textit{et al.} \cite{06} employed a CNN model to classify car damage types (\textit{e.g.}, bumper dent, door dent).
+After that, \cite{02} and \cite{03} also use CNN-based models to classify the image into a limited number of car damage types.
 Nevertheless, simple damage classification can not satisfy the actual needs for two reasons.
-First, damage classification is hard to handle the instance with multiple types of damage.
+First, damage classification is hard to handle a sample with multiple types of damage.
 Second, damage classification can not tell the damage location and damage magnitude.
 Therefore, work studying car damage detection and segmentation emerges.
-Dwivedi \textit{et al.} \cite{07} apply YOLOv3 to detect the damage region.
-Singh \textit{et al.} \cite{11} experiment with Mask R-CNN and PANet and a transferred VGG16 network to localize and detect various classes of car components and damages.
+Dwivedi \textit{et al.} \cite{07} applied YOLOv3 to detect the damaged region.
+Singh \textit{et al.} \cite{11} experimented with Mask R-CNN and PANet and a transferred VGG16 network to localize and detect various classes of car components and damages.
 However, the scores such as mAP in their work are relatively low, indicating the difficulty of the car damage detection task.
-Furthermore, there are no attempts to utilize methods from other domains (such as salient object detection) to solve the problem.